About the UUCC Staff

 (704) 366-8623, ext.
 221

 Our Church Administrative Assistant, Alesia has been with the UUCC since 2005.
-Her duties include being editor of Voices, preparer of the order of service, coordinator of facility use, keeper of keys and the only one in the office respected by the copier.
+Her duties include being editor of Voices, preparer of the order of service, coordinator of facility use, and keeper of keys.
 Her work also includes serving as the answer/help desk for the church and doing some finance work as well.

 Part-time Administrative Assistant